 As the ocean calls us to dip our toes in its depths and explore, it’s natural to wonder if it’s safe.
-Swimming in the ocean is exciting – but also presents some unknowns that can cause fear.
-In this article, we’ll take a closer look at the health risks associated with swimming in the ocean, as well as safety tips for making your time spent enjoying the waves both enjoyable and risk-free.
+Swimming in the ocean is exciting – but it also presents some unknowns that can cause fear.

 Is It Safe To Swim In The Ocean?

-The first thing to look at when considering whether or not it’s safe to swim in the ocean is water quality.
+Water quality is the first thing to consider when considering whether it’s safe to swim in the ocean.
 Generally speaking, coastal waters tend to be cleaner than inland bodies of water due to their proximity to runoff from rivers and streams as well as more frequent tides and currents which help keep pollutants from accumulating too much.
-If you’re swimming in an area where the water looks murky or discolored you should probably avoid it until tested for safety by local officials.
-Additionally, pay close attention for posted signs specifying hazardous substances or other warnings about potential hazards such as rip tides or jellyfish stings.

 Health Risks Associated with Swimming in the Ocean